adamhill/ArchitecturalKatas-2023/ADRs/ADR004 - Ease of Use - Mobile App Only.md

 4. **Cost** By using a cross-platform framwork the app can be written using common codebase and simply recompiling for the needed platform (iOS, Android) and if the correct toolkit is chosen, Wildlife.ai can get a Windows, macOS with very little effort and a web app with a bit more effort if the need arises

 ## Implementation Details
-The mobile app should be written in one of the avialble cross platform mobile toolkits that are available to build mobile apps.
+The mobile app should be written in one of the many cross platform mobile toolkits that are available to build mobile apps.
 They can all acccess native API's (WiFi & Bluetooth) as needed.

 These include:
 - **Xamarin / Maui**: Can compile to iOS, Android, macOS, Windows, Hybrid-Web (easy control and business logic reuse from the mobile / deskop apps)
 - **React (Native)**: iOS, Android, Windows, macOS, Hybrid-Web (once again thru control and business logic reuse)
-- **Flutter**: iOS, Android, macOS, Windows
+- **Angular & Angular Web Views**: iOS, Android, macOS, Windows, Hybrid-Web
-- **Jetpack Multiplatform**: iOS, Android

 ## Benefits
 - Single app for operations by users